 How else you can document your wedding day:

-– Create a wedding photo book — This could be ordered from your photographer, or you could use an online service like Photobox.
+– Create a wedding photo book – This could be ordered from your photographer.
+Naba Zabih is a Portland Oregon photographer who could help you in this regard.
+You could also use an online service like Photobox or Shutterfly.
 They often have discounts and offers.
 Make a night of it when you make your photo book.
 Put your wedding songs on, have some nice drinks and have fun reliving your favourite wedding moments.
+However, when you do decide to make use of online services to print pictures of the most memorable day of your life, look for discounts and promo codes (such as Shutterfly coupons from the likes of RetailMeNot and similar sites) that can help you save some money!

 – Create a handmade wedding scrapbook – Order your own printed-out photos and add comments and stories to the pictures.
 Stick in the order of service and even examples of your wedding invites.
 Why not get friends to add their stories too?
 This scrapbook isn’t meant to look perfect; it’s meant to capture your wedding day and document it as it happened.
 There are lots of lovely scrapbooks you can buy.
 Why not have one on display on your coffee table or bookshelf?
 Friends will love to look back at the memories.